EsratMaria/Improved-Movie-Recommendation-System-with-KNN-and-Cosine-Similarity/README.md

     ratings: ratings given by each user (from 0 to 5)
     Timestamp: The time the movie was rated.

-The **csv** files can be found [here](https://github.com/EsratMaria/Improved-Movie-Recommendation-System-with-KNN-and-Cosine-Similarity/tree/master/data).
+The **CSV** files can be found [here](https://github.com/EsratMaria/Improved-Movie-Recommendation-System-with-KNN-and-Cosine-Similarity/tree/master/data).

 ### Approaches Tried